 Look for job vacancies at:

 Many vacancies are handled by specialist recruitment agencies.
-For details search the Recruitment & Employment Confederation (REC).

 Some employers offer the chance to gain IT skills through graduate training programmes in areas such as programming or web development.

+Details of media and multimedia courses, including animation, computer games and interactive media, are available on the Creative Skillset website.
 Professional qualifications for multimedia specialists are also available from the BCS (The Chartered Institute for IT).

-- management roles - such as project manager, leading a team of specialists, or account manager, with increased client contact;
+- management roles - such as project manager, leading a team of specialists, or account manager, with increased client contact

-- technical roles - for example, in computer programming, applications development or website management;
+- technical roles - for example, in computer programming, applications development or website management

-- creative roles - such as art director, or website/CD content writer.
+- creative roles - such as art director or website/CD content writer.

 While larger organisations may provide more opportunities for promotion to supervisory and management positions, smaller firms often allow a greater degree of responsibility at an earlier stage in your career.
 They may also provide the opportunity to gain skills and experience across a range of specialisms and in different areas of the business more quickly.